Quality Sites Are the New Links and Santa Exists

 “One key element of creating a successful site is not to worry about Google’s ranking algorithms or signals, but to concentrate on delivering the best possible experience for your user by creating content that other sites will link to naturally—just because it’s great.”

-It’s true to some extent, I have been telling you for 6 years to create flagship content to make people want it.
+It’s true to some extent, I have been telling you for several years to create flagship content to make people want it.
 So don’t get me wrong, I am a big proponent of quality content and sites, after all I publish content and optimize sites for 15+ years now.

 Sadly, just because you create “great content” doesn’t mean it will rank on Google.
 There’s a whole lot more to it.
 Even in case you have created great content you have to compete with myriads of other sites that also have great content.

-So are quality sites with a great content and the best possible user experience a bad thing?
+So are quality sites with great content and the best possible user experience a bad thing?
 Of course not.
 Will quality, content and UX make you rank on Google by itself?
 No.